So your school doesn’t have a Parent Teacher Organization (PTO) and you’re ready to start one.

 Join the Best Community for PTO Leaders

-You’l definitely find solace in having a community of likeminded parent leaders, so join the PTA/PTO Super Star Leaders Facebook Group and it’ll be like having thousands of new PTO BFFs.
+You’ll definitely find solace in having a community of likeminded parent leaders, so join the Super Star PTO Leaders Facebook Group and it’ll be like having thousands of new PTO and PTA BFFs, instantly!

 Get the Right Resources